catalyzeio/policies/source/sections/roles_policy.md

 2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.

-3. The training session focuses on, but is not limited to, the following subjects defined in Bind's security policies and procedures:
+3. The training session focuses on, but is not limited to, the following subjects defined in Bind's security policies and procedures: TODO: Need training material/process
 	1. HIPAA Privacy, Security, and Breach notification rules;
 	2. HITRUST Common Security Framework;
 	3. NIST Security Rules;